praptipriyaph/collaboration-platform/README.md

 **Final Project for CS G623 Advanced Operating Systems, Semester I**
 *By Ansh, Praptipriya Phukon, Tathya Sethi*

 This project is a high-availability, fault-tolerant collaboration system built in Python.
-It implements the **Raft consensus protocol** from scratch to manage a distributed state machine, uses **gRPC** for all inter-service communication, and integrates a **local LLM** for intelligent text assistance.
+It implements the **Raft consensus protocol** from scratch to manage a distributed state machine, uses **gRPC** for all inter-service communication, and integrates a **local LLM** (TinyLlama) for text assistance.

 This system allows multiple users to join a session, edit documents, and see all changes, locks, and presence events propagated in real-time.
 The cluster can survive node failures and even allows for new nodes to be added dynamically without any downtime.